camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/amazon-dynamodb.md

 ## Troubleshooting

-If you are having issues with the **AWS DynamoDB Connector**, try the following:
+If you are having issues with the **Amazon DynamoDB Connector**, try the following:

 - Ensure your AWS credentials are correct.
 - Ensure your DynamoDB table exists and is located in the specified region.